realjenius/realjenius.com/content/post/kotlin/recursive-copy-delete.md

 path.deleteRecursively()
 ```

-At this time, this API either completes successfully or fails if anything can't be deleted, just as a recursive Java API might.
-(It wouldn't surprise me if this API in the future gets callbacks to match the copy variant, as well as behavioral configuration for handling links).
+At this time, this API either completes successfully or fails with an `IOException` if anything can't be deleted, just as a recursive Java API might.
+As a side note, it wouldn't surprise me if this API also gets callbacks to match the copy variant, as well as behavioral configuration for handling links prior to the removal of the `experimental` annotations.